XJS4/XJS4/README.md

-# My Personal Github Repository

-**Note to self**
+# Note to self

-*Learn how to create GTK themes.
-Should be pretty simple as it is just CSS*
+**Learn how to create GTK themes.
+Should be pretty simple as it is just CSS**

 Here is the link to the linux.org page on it: